KladovValentin/hades-pid/readme.md

 vector<float> getPredictionProbability(vector<float> inputTensorValues);
 ```

-`nnInputIsGood` applies basic sanity cuts before inference.
-The current wrapper
+`nnInputIsGood` applies basic range checks before inference.
+Candidates outside
-rejects candidates with unphysical or out-of-training-range values, for example
-bad mass squared, momentum, MDC dE/dx, or beta.
-Rejected candidates return `-1`
-for the strict prediction and an empty vector for the loose prediction.
+the accepted range return `-1` for the strict prediction and an empty vector for
+the loose prediction.

-The C++ wrapper currently expects the ONNX model files and normalization text
+The wrapper expects the ONNX model files and normalization text files at the
-files at the paths hard-coded in `HNetworkPID.C`; update those paths only when
-you know where the files are installed for your analysis.
+paths configured inside `HNetworkPID.C`.
+Keep those paths as they are unless you
+move the exported model or normalization files.